You have wonderful and a-ma-zing blog posts that shouldn’t be limited to just your blog.

 - Improved and simplified documentation.

-- Code maintenance, fix for category bug, also added ability for multiple post types per shortcode.
+- Code maintenance, fix for category bug, also added the ability for multiple post types per shortcode.

 - Code maintenance, squash non-critical debug notices.